rubiodamian/syperCrawler/README.md

 To make it work:
 ----------------

     scrapy crawl syperCrawler -a urls=http://localhost/test/ -a domains=localhost
     #domains = An optional list of strings containing domains that this spider is allowed to crawl
     #urls = urls from which the spider will start crawling

-    #for multiple argumets use ",": scrapy crawl syperCrawler -a urls=http://localhost/test/,http://testdomain/test/ -a domains=localhost,testdomain
+For multiple argumets use ",":

+        scrapy crawl syperCrawler -a urls=http://localhost/test/,http://testdomain/test/ -a domains=localhost,testdomain

 NOTE: If you get errors try installing: